HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Projector-Functions.md

 "The parabolic map has more **uniform** texel sampling of the environment compared to the sphere map, and even to the cube map." by Real-Time Rendering Fourth Edition

 ![](Projector-Functions-1.png)
 ![](Projector-Functions-2.png)
 ![](Projector-Functions-3.png)

+### 1-3\.
+Octahedral Mapping
+Real-Time Rendering Fourth Edition / 10.4.4 Other Projections

+// Octahedron Environment Maps
+// On Floating-Point Normal Vectors
+// A Survey of Efficient Representations for Independent Unit Vectors

 ## 2\.
 Applications